Sif (character): Reborn

-Thor returns in time and restores the pantheon, beginning with Heimdall.
+Thor returns in time and restores the Asgardian pantheon, beginning with Heimdall.
 After resurrecting the other gods, Donald Blake goes to a hospital to try to find the reborn Sif.
-After wrongly thinking that she was reborn in Donald Blake's former love, Jane Foster, he leaves thinking that Sif won't come back.
+After wrongly thinking that she was reborn in Donald Blake's former love Jane Foster, he leaves thinking that Sif won't come back.
 However, that scene reveals that Sif was reborn in an elderly woman in that hospital named Mrs. Chambers, who is suffering from what is thought to be terminal cancer.
 Loki has masked her from Thor's abilities, giving her a mirror that shows Sif her true form but prevents her from revealing her identity.
 Her host remains in the hospital, fighting for her life.
 Thor wondered what would happen to the spirit of an Asgardian if their host died.

-Loki later reveals to Thor what happened to Sif and advises him to find her before Loki returns to his true form.
+During the "Dark Reign" storyline, Loki later reveals to Thor what happened to Sif and advises him to find her before Loki returns to his true form.
 Upon learning the truth from Mrs. Chambers, Jane Foster calls Donald Blake and informs him that she has found Sif, and Thor succeeds in restoring her.
 With Sif resurrected, Mrs. Chambers passes away.
 Sif then joins Thor in exile in Broxton, Oklahoma and checks into the same hotel as Donald Blake under the name Sylvan.
 While in Broxton, Sif struggles with the fact that Loki possessed her body while she was trapped in Mrs. Chambers' body.
-She aids Beta Ray Bill, whose starship, Skuttlebutt, has been invaded by virus-infected aliens.
+She aids Beta Ray Bill, whose starship Skuttlebutt has been invaded by virus-infected aliens.
 Sif is later seen defending Asgard during the Siege of Asgard and the Serpent's War.